gtluu/fleximaging_filter_list_generator/README.md

-# flexImaging for the Lazy
+# Imaging mass spectrometry scripts for use with Bruker's flexImaging

 ## Bruker flexImaging Filter List Generator
 Generate m/z filter list in .mir format for Bruker flexImaging from m/z list.